equalitie/BotHound/README.md

 * hit rate

 ## Attack similarity
 Attack similarity is a very important measure.
-It gives you a quantative measure of how close a selected attack to previously processed attacks.
+It gives you a quantitative measure of how close a selected attack is to previously processed attacks.
 ```python
 tools.calculate_distances(
     id_incident = 29, # incident to explore